99-Daniele/Robotics/Report_FirstProject.md

   - **Subscriber.h**

-    It's a class that contains all the needed parameters spiego a cosa servono gli old!!!!!
+    It's a class that contains all the needed parameters.

+    !!!!!!!!!!!!!!spiego a cosa servono gli old!!!!!(servono ancora?????? in realtà mi sa che lo dicevo già prima)

 - ***ROS PARAMETERS:***